 “He Blew Me Off!” by Nicole Wilde at Wilde About Dogs.

 Sue Ailsby in her Training Levels books approaches generalization in the best way I have seen in any book or system.
 She includes explicit instructions on generalizing in every behavior in the Levels.
 (Full disclosure: I helped edit the book.)

 Sue writes in her colorful way about asking her service dog Stitch for a favorite behavior (spin to the right) in a new context:

 I was THREE FEET from where I always ask her for this behaviour, holding a dish which was empty instead of full, and I was facing north instead of east.
 She wasn’t “blowing me off” or “giving me the paw.”
 She truly had no idea what I was asking her for.
 Those 3 little tiny differences changed what she saw so much that the behaviour seemed completely different to her.

-Once you are in on the fun, it can be amusing at how dogs and humans perceive things differently.
-But this disconnect can be bad news for dogs.
+Once you are in on it, the difference between dogs’ and humans’ perceptions is fun.
+But this disconnect can be bad news for some unlucky dogs.
 Force-based trainers seem to glory in the idea that when this communication breakdown happens, their dog is indeed “giving them the paw.”
 I have heard this expression uttered more than once in complete earnest.